DINA-Web/taxonomy/docs/api_proposal.md

 * What is the minimum metadata required to create a new taxon?
 * IDs vs names
   * REST APIs generally operate on a resource (a unique thing) and names are not unique (see Assumptions)
-  * one workflow: user provides a name, we give back a list of potentially matching names.
+  * workflow proposed here: user provides a name, we give back a list of potentially matching names.
 Each returned name has some metadata (enough for a user to decide which one they want) and an identifier.
 Using the identifier, they can access operations on that taxon.
   * which methods only take IDs vs names?
 * assigning IDs to taxa
   * what entity does an ID apply to?